smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 in order to pry apart classes and objects.

 Duplication throughout tests is hard to avoid.
 Groups of tests often have similar setup or assertions.
-This can be inevitable when exercising multiple cases which share a common logic.
-As tests grow it becomes important to reduce the complexity and duplication without sacrificing clarity.
+This is inevitable when exercising multiple cases sharing common logic.
+As the tests grow it becomes important to reduce the complexity and duplication without sacrificing clarity.

 One extreme to maintain being able to glance at a test and know exactly what is